AhmetZamanis/KaggleStoreSales/ReportPart1.md

 ![](ReportPart1_files/figure-commonmark/cell-28-output-1.png)

 - The weekly seasonality pattern across days of a week is clear.
-Sales are lowest in Tuesdays, increase and peak at Sundays, then drop on Mondays.
+Sales are lowest in Thursdays, increase and peak at Sundays, then drop on Mondays.
 The pattern holds in all years.

 - The monthly seasonality across days of a month aren’t as strong, but